ruthlennonatu/bsc23grassroots/README.md

  - GitHub: https://github.com/ruthlennonatu/
  - Repository Link: https://github.com/ruthlennonatu/bsc23grassroots.git

-# More Information
-For more information visit our other sections

 # Section	Description
-Process	- Describes the companies process
+- Process	- Describes the companies process

-Project Log	- Log of project activities
+- Project Log	- Log of project activities

-Costings - Overview of the project cost
+- Costings - Overview of the project cost

-Architecture - Outlines the architecture
+- Architecture - Outlines the architecture

-Environments - Overview of the environment set-up
+- Environments - Overview of the environment set-up

-DR Plan	- Disaster Recovery Plan and procedures
+- DR Plan	- Disaster Recovery Plan and procedures

-Requirements - Overview of the requirements for the project
+- Requirements - Overview of the requirements for the project

-SLAs - Service level agreements
+- SLAs - Service level agreements

-Risk Management	- How we manage risk
+- Risk Management	- How we manage risk

-Security - Overview of security
+- Security - Overview of security

-Project Log	- Team log for the project
+- Project Log	- Team log for the project

 # Risk Register
 These are the current Risks on the project, re-aligned on a weekly basis